github/opensource.guide/CONTRIBUTING.md

 This site is powered by [Jekyll](https://jekyllrb.com/).
 Running it on your local machine requires a working [Ruby](https://www.ruby-lang.org/en/) installation with [Bundler](https://bundler.io/).

-Once you have that set up, run:
+Once you have that set up, run:windows

     script/bootstrap
     script/server